encode/django-rest-framework/docs/api-guide/throttling.md

 You'll need to remember to also set your custom throttle class in the `'DEFAULT_THROTTLE_CLASSES'` settings key, or using the `throttle_classes` view attribute.

+## A note on concurrency

+Since the default implementations of throttles are based on the Django cache system, concurrent requests may be able to bypass throttling due to [race conditions][race].

+If your project requires more rock-solid throttles even in concurrent situations, you may need to implement such a throttle by hand.
+See [this issue][gh5181] for details.

 ---

 # API Reference